Guidance

 National data

 The National Drug Treatment Monitoring System (NDTMS) collects data on the availability and effectiveness of alcohol and drug treatment in England and the profile of people accessing this treatment.
-NDTMS also collects data on people receiving recovery support interventions alongside or after structured treatment but does not routinely capture information about all RSS provision.
+NDTMS also collects data on people receiving recovery support interventions alongside or after structured treatment but does not routinely capture information about all provision of RSS.
 Not all services report what recovery support people are receiving after they leave structured treatment.

 The interpretation of national data on some interventions is complicated by data quality issues, so we have used only limited data in this guidance.

-We will be working with partners in government and stakeholders in the recovery and treatment field to enhance monitoring of recovery outcomes and interventions over the course of the government’s drug strategy.
-This will include reviewing what is currently collected though NDTMS, so we can improve this information.
-We will also be looking at how it can best be used to monitor practice and improve recovery support locally and nationally.
+We are working with partners in government and stakeholders in the recovery and treatment field to enhance monitoring of recovery outcomes and interventions.
+This includes reviewing and refining what is currently collected though NDTMS to improve the quality of this information.
+We are also looking at how it can best be used to monitor practice and improve recovery support locally and nationally.

 Commissioner survey